rapdev-io/ha-datadog-metrics/README.md

 ## What about HA's [built-in Datadog integration](https://www.home-assistant.io/integrations/datadog/)?

 Both this component and the built-in integration are used to send custom metrics to datadog.
-However, the built-in integration was **last updated 8 years ago**, when the HA platform was considerably different.
+However, the built-in integration was **last updated in 2017**, when the HA platform was considerably different.

 The built-in integration provides:
 * No control over which metrics to send.
 It sends everything, even internal HA events.
 This is a LOT of metrics: